maxwondercorn/ember-dictionary/README.md

 ## What not to add

-Items that would be specific to a single guide should be added to the local project dictionary.
-The project dictionary is named `.ember.dic` and should be located in the project root directory.
+Items that would be specific to a single guide should be added to the local project dictionary (`'local.dic`).
 Non-core packages and addons used in examples, such as `ember-moment` would also be in the local dictionary.

 The local dictionary can also be used to force exclusion of words.
 If a word in the dictionary is prefixed with and `*`, spellcheck will always flag those as misspelt words.